 Simply slapping on some light wrist weights can help build strength in your upper body.
 Be cautious if you have osteopenia or osteoporosis.
-The best way to build strength, however, is lifting and supporting your own body weight.
+The best way to build strength, however, is to lift and support your body weight.
 Traditional push-ups are extremely effective.
-Keep in mind that you should start the push-ups at your current level of fitness.
+Remember that you should start the push-ups at your current fitness level.

 I like to remind students that it doesn’t matter what your version of a push-up, or any other exercise, looks like.
 What matters is how your body feels doing it.
 And if you’re challenged enough standing up, keep it that way until you’re strong enough to take it up to the next level.

-The core is like a girdle and is composed of the abs, transverse abs, back muscles, even the glutes and pelvic floor.
-The push-ups mentioned above are fabulous core-strengtheners.
+The core is like a girdle and is composed of the abs, transverse abs, back muscles, and even the glutes and pelvic floor.
+The push-ups mentioned above are fabulous core strengtheners.
 You can also practice arm and opposite-leg extensions on all-fours, with or without wrist weights.

-Make sure you’re thinking of bringing the navel towards the spine (thankfully it’s never actually going to touch, but that thought will help you with proper form).
+Make sure you’re thinking of bringing the navel towards the spine (thankfully, it’s never actually going to touch, but that thought will help you with proper form).
 Your shoulders should be right above your hands and your hips right above the knees.
-Start out only by extending one leg at a time, making sure you are engaging abs, back and glutes.
+Start only by extending one leg at a time, making sure you are engaging your abs, back, and glutes.
 Then reach one arm forward at a time, relaxing the neck and engaging the upper body and the core.

-Hold this pose for as many counts as you are able to without losing proper form, making sure your shins are parallel to the ground.
-If you feel you’re starting to round your back and your legs are lowering, gently come out of the pose, rest for a few breaths and then repeat.
+Hold this pose for as many counts as you can without losing proper form, making sure your shins are parallel to the ground.
+If you feel you’re starting to round your back and your legs are lowering, gently come out of the pose, rest for a few breaths, and then repeat.